 Starting Small in European Real Estate

-Building a real estate portfolio used to require significant capital — a down payment of EUR 40,000 or more for a single property, plus closing costs and ongoing maintenance.
-For most people, this was simply out of reach.
+A single rental property used to need serious capital: a down payment of EUR 40,000 or more, plus closing costs and ongoing maintenance.
+For most people, that put it out of reach.

-Fractional real estate investment has changed the equation.
-With tokenized property shares starting from EUR 65, it is now possible to begin building a diversified real estate portfolio with modest capital and grow it systematically over time.
+Tokenized real estate participation changes the math.
+With shares linked to contractual rights from EUR 65, you can begin a diversified, property-linked portfolio on modest capital and grow it over time.

 The Power of Small, Consistent Investments

-Traditional Path: Save for 5-10 years, then buy one property for EUR 200,000.
-All your real estate exposure is concentrated in a single asset.
+The traditional path: save for 5-10 years, then buy one property for EUR 200,000.
+All your real estate exposure sits in a single asset.

 Step 1: Define Your Investment Budget

-Before investing, establish how much you can consistently allocate:
+Before investing, set how much you can allocate on a regular basis:

-- Only invest money you will not need for at least 3-5 years — Real estate is a long-term investment
+- Invest only money you will not need for 3-5 years.
+Real estate is a long-term investment.

-- Maintain an emergency fund first — 3-6 months of expenses in accessible savings
+- Keep an emergency fund first.
+Hold 3-6 months of expenses in accessible savings.

 Step 2: Understand the Building Blocks

-With fractional real estate, your portfolio consists of shares in individual properties.
-Each property has its own location and market dynamics, property type, risk-return profile, income schedule, and management team.
+With fractional real estate, your portfolio holds shares in individual properties.
+Each property carries its own location and market dynamics, property type, risk-return profile, income schedule, and management team.

 Step 3: Build a Diversification Strategy

-Even with limited capital, diversify across several dimensions:
+Even on limited capital, diversify across several dimensions.

-Spread investments across different regions to reduce location-specific risk.
+By geography: spread investments across regions to reduce location-specific risk.

 - 60% in stable, established properties